 Giving Tuesday’s brand is one that can be attached to other brands.
 Working closely with the marketing arm of the university, we created a logo that would fit within the national event, but be recognizable to the Illinois State family.
 The look and feel of the website was to draw off the core brand, and feature iconic imagery that would remind donors and alumni the thrill of explored passions.
 A clean, quick user interface was paramount to drawing thousands of short-term gifts in one day.

-The first year of the initiative proved to wildly successful, raising over $331,400 to support scholarships and University programs.
+The first year of the initiative proved to be wildly successful, raising over $331,400 to support scholarships and University programs.
 The day was also the single biggest fundraising effort for WGLT, the local NPR affiliate housed within the University.
 The effort also called attention to email marketing bottle-necks in the fundraising process, an issue that was resolved the following year.
 In 2015, donations grew to $556,700, and in 2016, $593,936.
-The original site design is still in use and has become a turn-key solution for focused fundraising at Illinois State University.
+The single-page site design became a turn-key solution for focused fundraising at Illinois State University, the entire effort was awarded the Team Excellence Award for interdisciplinary work at the University.